katahiromz/mojiben/README.txt

 Some characters represent sounds and others represent meanings.
 Hiragana and katakana represent sounds.
 Kanji have more than one sound and meaning.
-Furthermore, when multiple kanji are combined, they form compound words, which can have different meanings.
+Furthermore, when multiple kanji are combined, they form Kanji idiom, which can have different meanings.
 You can say you have mastered a character only once you can read, write, pronounce, and understand it.

 Correct stroke order trains you to write neatly and get things done efficiently.